Discover Egypt and the Nile ValleyItinerary

 Overnight: Marriott Mena House

-This morning, enjoy an up-close visit to the iconic Great Pyramid—the oldest of the Seven Wonders of the Ancient World.
-See the Great Sphinx, impressively carved from a single mass of limestone.
+In the afternoon, visit the iconic Great Pyramid of Giza—the oldest of the Seven Wonders of the Ancient World—and the Great Sphinx, impressively carved from a single mass of limestone.

 Overnight: Marriott Mena House (B,L,D)